leslie-alldridge/C-8.0-.Net-Core-3.0/Chapter 2/Notes.md

 • Interpolated string: A literal string prefixed with $ to enable embedded formatted variables.
 You will learn more about this later in this chapter.

+#### Numbers

+Humans use base 10 numbering system whereas computers use base 2 (zero and one) numbering system.